Tuesday, October 29, 2024

 These are my memories.
 This is my reality.
 I share this with my older sister, and, like one of those commercials that interrupts itself, the sound grinding to a halt, she says, "You know, that ice cream was really hard to make.
 Granny didn't like doing it, it was so much trouble.
 They had to go all the way to town to get the ice.
 Then she'd have to make up the ice cream and you know how Granny was so slow about everything."

 So realities differ.
-This is my memory of that time and that place.
-All good.
+This is my memory of that time and that place

 Thursday, May 21, 2020